 This is definitely a much better look at the potential for this game though I still felt as though it wasn't a full experience and it would be better to wait a bit to get this game in larger chunks.
 While it does offer many options to replay the content it's still a singular level and I feel as though there's story progression with constant halts until the level releases.
 I enjoyed the scenery much more and there's a vast set of new assassinations available for players that love to replay the game over again many times to reach perfection.
 Though for players that like to go and kill the targets then do a couple side contracts it's a very short lived addition.
 The level was still incredible and Sapienza seems like an amazing place to visit with a lively bunch of people, but I just wish there was something more to it.

-Review Done on Hitman: Episode 2 Sapienza for Xbox One
+Hitman: Episode 2 Sapienza Review on Xbox One

 Review Code Provided by BH Impact